Trace Anomaly of Cold Dense Matter Constrained by Collective Flow: Abstract

 \section{Abstract}

-The trace anomaly of dense matter, $\Delta \equiv 1/3 - P/\varepsilon$, defined in terms of the ratio of pressure $P$ to energy density $\varepsilon$, quantifies deviations from conformal symmetry and plays a central role in both the hydrodynamic response and gravitational equilibrium.
+The trace anomaly of dense matter, $\Delta \equiv 1/3 - P/\varepsilon$, defined through the ratio $w \equiv P/\varepsilon$ of pressure $P$ to energy density $\varepsilon$, quantifies deviations from conformal symmetry and provides a dimensionless measure of the stiffness of the equation of state (EOS) relevant for both neutron stars and heavy-ion collisions.
 While $\Delta(\varepsilon)$ has recently been inferred from neutron star observations, we report the first Bayesian extraction of the trace anomaly from collective flow observables in intermediate-energy heavy-ion collisions.
-By employing transport-model simulations that explicitly decouple the cold-matter mean-field potential from thermal effects, we directly constrain the cold dense-matter equation of state (EOS).
+By employing transport-model simulations that explicitly decouple the cold matter mean-field potential from thermal effects, we directly constrain the EOS of cold dense matter.
 Remarkably, the trace anomaly inferred from laboratory flow data agrees quantitatively, within $68\%$ credible intervals, with independent astrophysical posterior bands.
-This nontrivial agreement demonstrates that heavy-ion collisions and neutron star observations probe the same universal macroscopic properties of dense matter, establishing the trace anomaly as a composition-insensitive descriptor of dense matter across widely different physical environments.
+This nontrivial agreement demonstrates that heavy-ion collisions and neutron star observations probe the same macroscopic properties in a mutually consistent way, establishing the dense-matter trace anomaly as a composition-insensitive macroscopic bridge observable across widely different physical environments.

 \textit{Introduction.-}Understanding the nature of supradense nuclear matter and its EOS, encoded in the pressure--energy density relation $P(\varepsilon)$, is a longstanding challenge shared by nuclear physics and astrophysics.
 In the gravitational regime, the $P(\varepsilon)$ relation determines the internal structure of neutron stars through the Tolman--Oppenheimer--Volkoff (TOV) equations \cite{tolman1934effect,oppenheimer1939massive}.
-Recent progress has shifted attention toward constraining the dimensionless trace anomaly $\Delta \equiv 1/3 - P/\varepsilon$ \cite{Fuji22}, which characterizes deviations from conformal behavior and the approach to the asymptotic limit predicted by perturbative QCD at high densities \cite{Bjorken83,Kurkela10,Gorda21PRL,Gorda23PRL,Gorda23,Komo22, Braun2022,Brandt2023,Fuku2024}.
+Recent progress has shifted attention toward constraining the dimensionless trace anomaly $\Delta \equiv 1/3 - P/\varepsilon$ \cite{Fuji22}.
+The latter is uniquely determined by the dimensionless EOS parameter $w \equiv P/\epsilon$.
+While $w$ is traditionally used in cosmology to classify the expansion dynamics of radiation, matter, and vacuum energy \cite{Carr01,Peeb03}, here it serves as a scale-independent measure of the medium's intrinsic stiffness.
+By adopting this universal parameter, we can more clearly quantify the approach to the conformal limit ($w \to 1/3$) predicted by perturbative QCD at high densities \cite{Bjorken83,Kurkela10,Gorda21PRL,Gorda23PRL,Gorda23,Ann23,Komo22,Braun2022,Brandt2023,Fuku2024}, and identify consistent macroscopic patterns across the vastly different energy scales of heavy-ion collisions and neutron stars.

 A central difficulty in this endeavor is composition degeneracy: macroscopic observables such as neutron star masses, radii, and tidal deformabilities depend on the EOS $P(\varepsilon)$ but are largely insensitive to its microscopic origin, whether nucleonic, hyperonic, or quark matter \cite{Cai-Li}.
 This degeneracy, however, suggests that $\Delta(\varepsilon)$ may serve as a particularly robust and universal descriptor of dense matter.
 While recent astrophysical analyses have begun to constrain this quantity, an independent, non-gravitational probe is essential for establishing its universality.